 Resonance Raman Spectroscopy

-The highest intensity of Resonance Raman signal is obtained when laser frequency equals the first of the second electronic excited state (figure below).
-Therefore, tunable lasers are the most appropriate choice.
-But even when the frequency of the laser does not exactly match the desired electronic excited states, impressive enhancement of Raman signal occurs.
+The highest intensity of resonance Raman signal is obtained when the laser frequency equals the first of the second electronic excited state – therefore tunable lasers are the most appropriate choice.